Joey Gallo Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 15th in the league.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in the league.

-- The Pirates have the 22nd-ranked team ERA among all MLB pitching staffs (4.61).
+- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.60).

-- Pirates pitchers combine to rank 11th in baseball in home runs allowed (138 total, 1.1 per game).
+- The Pirates surrender the ninth-fewest home runs in baseball (138 total, 1.1 per game).

+- Bido (2-3) gets the starting nod for the Pirates in his ninth start of the season.
+He's put together a 5.05 ERA in 41 2/3 innings pitched, with 37 strikeouts.

-- In his most recent outing on Sunday against the Cincinnati Reds, the right-hander went six innings, giving up one earned run while surrendering five hits.
+- His most recent appearance was in relief on Monday when the right-hander threw three innings against the New York Mets, surrendering one earned run while allowing two hits.

+- The 27-year-old has amassed an ERA of 5.05, with 8.1 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .261 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.